DeepIM: Deep Iterative Matching for 6D Pose Estimation: Framework

 \subsection{Matching Loss}

 A straightforward way to train the pose estimation network is to use separate loss functions for rotation and translation.
-For example, we can use the angular distance between two rotations to measure the rotation error and use the L2 distance to measure the translation error.
+For example, we can use the angular distance between two rotations to measure the rotation error and use the $\ell_2$ distance to measure the translation error.
 However, using two different loss functions for rotation and translation suffers from the difficulty of balancing the two losses. \citep{kendall2017geometric} proposed a geometric reprojection error as the loss function for pose regression that computes the average distance between the 2D projections of 3D points in the scene using the ground truth pose and the estimated pose.
 Considering the fact that we want to accurately predict the object pose in 3D, we introduce a modified version of the geometric reprojection loss in \citep{kendall2017geometric}, and we call it the Point Matching Loss.
 Given the ground truth pose $\mathbf{p} = [\mathbf{R}|\mathbf{t}]$ and the estimated pose $\mathbf{\hat{p}}=[\mathbf{\hat{R}}|\mathbf{\hat{t}}]$, the point matching loss is computed as:

-where $\mathbf{x}_i$ denotes a randomly selected 3D point on the object model and $n$ is the total number of points (we choose 3,000 points in our experiments).
-The point matching loss computes the average L1 distance between 3D points transformed by the ground truth pose and the estimated pose.
+where $\mathbf{x}_i$ denotes a randomly selected 3D point on the object model and $n$ is the total number of points (we choose 3,000 points in our experiments). \yi{The formulation of point matching loss is similar to the one used to compute average distance (ADD) metric in Eq. \ref{eq.add}.
+The main difference is that other than using $\ell_2$ norm, point matching loss computes the average $\ell_1$ distance between 3D points transformed by the ground truth pose and the estimated pose in order to avoid the large graident caused by outliers and maintain the stability of loss during training}.
 In this way, it measures how the transformed 3D models match against each other for pose estimation. \citep{xiang2017posecnn} also uses a variant of the point matching loss for rotation regression.